nbaglivo/commitment-language-talk/PITCHME.md

 Note:

 - Again, be thorough about this, don't say things because
-- This also sets the expectations and gives the other person the oportunity of analizing other options.
+- This also sets the expectations and gives the other person the opportunity of analizing other options.
 In the example of the trash your partner could decide to take the trash out by themselves for example.

 ---